james-fitz86/pickle-polona/README.md

-# 🥒 Homemade Food Shop – Admin Web App
+# 🥒 Homemade Pickle Store – Admin Web App

-A full-featured Flask web application for managing a homemade food shop.
+A full-featured Flask web application for managing a homemade pickle store.
 The app allows admins to manage products, stock batches, orders, and customer messages through a clean, accessible dashboard.
 Designed with usability, accessibility, and maintainability in mind.
 Deployed on **Render.com**.

 ## ✨ Features
 - 📦 **Order Management** – View, fulfill, ship orders, and generate picklists
 - 🥫 **Stock Tracking** – Add/edit batches with expiry, location, and quantity
-- 🛍️ **Product Management** – Add/edit product info and categorize inventory
+- 🛍️ **Product Management** – Add/edit product info and categorise inventory
 - 🗃️ **Database-Backed** – SQLAlchemy models for products, orders, and batches
 - 🧑‍💻 **Admin Access Only** – All routes protected by environment-secured login
 - ♿ **Accessible UI** – ARIA labels, semantic headings, and keyboard-friendly